New Generation Currency Series: 10 piso

-The obverse side of the coin feature the description "Republika ng Pilipinas", Apolinario Mabini, a national hero of the Philippines, the denomination, year of minting, and mint mark, and the reverse side of the coin depicts the Medinilla magnifica (Kapa-kapa), a plant endemic to the Philippines and the current logo of the Bangko Sentral ng Pilipinas.
+The obverse side of the coin features the description "Republika ng Pilipinas", Apolinario Mabini, a national hero of the Philippines, the denomination, year of minting, and mint mark, and the reverse side of the coin depicts the Medinilla magnifica (Kapa-kapa), a plant endemic to the Philippines and the current logo of the Bangko Sentral ng Pilipinas.
 The composition is nickel-plated steel, has diameter of 27 mm, and mass of 8 grams.
-This is the third edge inscription coin used in the Philippines in common circulation after the 1897 one piso coin which edge is fleur-de-iles and the 50 sentimo coin in 1880–1885 which is inscripted LEY PATRIA REY *** which means "Law, homeland, king".

 20 piso

 The 20 piso banknote will be changed into a coin that will be released in December 2019 to solve the overuse of this banknote that only takes a year to replace it with a new banknote based on a research by the University of the Philippines.
 The Bangko Sentral ng Pilipinas states that the new 20 piso coin lasts for 10 to 15 years, longer than a 20 piso banknote.
 The 20 peso coin was issued into circulation on December 17, 2019.
 The coin is bi-metallic, with a bronze-plated steel outer ring and a nickel-plated steel center plug, and is the second bi-metallic coin issued by the Bangko Sentral ng Pilipinas, after the 10 peso coin of the New Design/BSP series.
 The obverse side of the coin features a portrait of Philippine President Manuel Quezon and the reverse side of the coin depict the Scyphiphora (Nilad), Malacañang Palace, the official residence and workplace of the President of the Philippines and the current logo of the Bangko Sentral ng Pilipinas.
 One notable feature is the edge inscription, with the initial "BSP" at six angles.
 This is the fourth edge inscription coin used in the Philippines in common circulation.